We have changed how we verify your identity when accessing and managing your accounts online.

 - Managing your account online

-We will send you a code via text message to the mobile telephone associated with your account or an automated call to confirm a code displayed on your screen.
-These codes, in addition to your account password and personal details, will allow us to confirm the login or transaction has been made by you.
-Making managing your account online even more secure.
+We will sometimes send you an access code via text message to the mobile number we have for you, or will generate an automated call asking you to confirm a code displayed on your screen.
+These codes, as well as your password will enable us to confirm it’s really you logging in or doing the transaction.

 What do I need to do?